 - open from 5pm – 3am every night

-Day 2 of 2 days in Osaka
+Day 2 in Osaka

 On day 2 of this 2 days in Osaka itinerary, you’ll have the chance to explore a part of Osaka that’s still somewhat off the radar of most tourists.
 Plus we’ll offer some activity options to fit different travel styles.